North Willoughby

 North Willoughby's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Asthma and mental health issues are the most common medical conditions, affecting 7.0 and 5.9% of residents respectively.
-75.3% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
-Working-age residents have low chronic condition prevalence.
-North Willoughby has 18.2% of residents aged 65 and over (808 people), higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly in line with national rankings for the general population.
+75.3% of residents report being completely clear of medical ailments, slightly higher than the 74.6% in Greater Sydney.
+Working-age residents have notably low chronic condition prevalence.
+The area has a higher proportion of seniors aged 65 and over at 17.6%, compared to Greater Sydney's 15.5%.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health